Spreads/Spreads/README.md

 ## Status and version
 Current status is alpha and it will remain alpha until 1.0-... releases.
 We will use [semantic versioning](http://semver.org/).
-Initial released version 0.2 has some known bugs (and it looks like we have broken something while preparing the release), but it is much easier to track them using GitHub Issues, so we release it anyway and will fix them before the end of 2015.
+There are known edge cases where ZipN could work incorrectly (continuous MoveAt when one of input series is empty) and probably some undetected cases.

 ## History